COSC481W-2025Fall/BookBuddy/README.md

 make sure you have a my sql database called bookbuddy (is case sensative) with password password

-in your project folder WITH docker ope and engine running run  docker compose up -d
+in your project folder WITH docker OPEN and engine running run  docker compose up -d

 docker ps    checks sql connection

  cd frontend

  npm run dev

+ run sring boot backend in java 17